 Robberies committed in Colorado have different classes.
 A simple offense is known as a Class 4 felony while an aggravated robbery is a Class 3 felony.
 The difference between the two is that a Class 3 crime merits a mandatory enhanced sentence due to the associated violent act involved when the accused individual displays a weapon.

 When a person is arrested for committing either a Class 3 felony or a Class 4 felony robbery in Colorado, the need for legal representation is paramount.
 Whether the defendant actually committed the robbery or not, a good felony defense lawyer will defend the actions of the accused individual as well as their rights throughout the legal process.

-licensed to practice criminal law in the state of Colorado.
-Kohn works with clients to understand each case and uncover evidence to mitigate or eliminate charges.
+The Kohn Law Firm has experienced Colorado Springs criminal defense attorneys licensed to practice criminal law in the state of Colorado.
+The Kohn Law Firm works with clients to understand each case and uncover evidence to mitigate or eliminate charges.
 Anyone who is charged with committing a felony robbery within the state of Colorado, whether with or without a weapon, can benefit from consulting a dedicated aggravated robbery/simple robbery defense attorney whose mission involves protecting the rights of the accused.
-If you or someone you know is facing potential criminal charges in Colorado Springs, contact Shimon Kohn anytime at 719-328-9555.
+If you or someone you know is facing potential criminal charges in Colorado Springs, contact The Kohn Law Firm anytime at 719-328-9555.
 Book your FREE, confidential, no-obligation consultation now.
 The strongest defense depends on building an aggressive defense now.
 It is critical to obtaining the best results.